DBSCAN clustering algorithm in Python (with example dataset)

 Compute required parameters for DBSCAN clustering

-your dataset has 6 features, set minPts = 12
+your dataset has 6 features, set minPts = 12.
+Sometimes, domain expertise is also required to set a minPts parameter.

 as possible.